What is the Order Fulfillment Process?

-The shipping center is also responsible for updating customers and the fulfillment software once items have been shipped out for delivery.
+The shipping center is also responsible for updating customers and the order fulfillment software once items have been shipped out for delivery.
 At this point, an order is considered to be fulfilled unless, of course, a unit must be returned.

 While sometimes overlooked as a part of the fulfillment process, returned items are very much under the oversight of the fulfillment team.
 The internal side of returns processing looks much like the fulfillment process outlined above.
-Units returned to the warehouse must be:
+Units returned to the fulfillment warehouse must be:

 - Inspected for accuracy

 - Replaced into storage

 It is also very important for online merchants to manage customer expectations by establishing an external returns policy and listing it clearly on their website for reference.
 Customers should be made aware of where to send returns and how to go about it.
 Other terms such as refund and replacement policies should also be outlined here.

 The five processes listed above make up the entirety of the order fulfillment process, but there are numerous ways to handle the fulfillment of shipments depending on the specific needs of your e-commerce company.
 Small, uncomplicated e-commerce businesses may be able to simply track, store, pick, and pack inventory from their home’s garage and ship them out via postal service.
 Larger, more complicated businesses, or those who simply lack the expertise, may choose to outsource these functions to a professional order fulfillment service that specializes in the fulfillment process.